-The number of coronavirus cases in South Lanarkshire increased by 453 over the weekend, official figures show – and one more death was recorded.
+The number of coronavirus cases in South Lanarkshire increased by 178 in the last 24 hours, official figures show – and one more death was recorded.

-There was also one more coronavirus death recorded over the weekend in South Lanarkshire.
+There was also one more coronavirus death recorded in the latest 24-hour period in South Lanarkshire.

-It means there have been seven deaths in the past week, which is an increase on four the previous week.
+It means there have been six deaths in the past week, which is a decrease on eight the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Lanarkshire.